Tubbz-alt/psp/doc/source/toplevel.rst

 *****************
 The **PSP** package contains a number of methods for abstracting the chore of object creation away from the user.
-While all of these functions are available as class methods of the :class:`.Pv.Pv` object, quickly accessing one or two methods can be desirable in simpler programs.
+While all of these functions are available as class methods of the :class:`.psp.PV` object, quickly accessing one or two methods can be desirable in simpler programs.

 The PV Cache